No, DNS won't make your internet faster

 Finally, if you want security.

-Using more reputable DNS services like Google, Cloudflare, Quad9 and DNS.WATCH can increase security due to them enabling features like "DNSSEC", "DNSCrypt", "ECS", "DoH" ("DNS-over-HTTPS") and "DoT" ("DNS-over-TLS").
+Using more reputable DNS services like Google, Cloudflare, Quad9 and DNS.WATCH can increase security due to them enabling features like "DNSSEC

 Cloudflare and Quad9 run DNS servers that can be used to block malicious sites (to a certain degree) like those used to control botnets, used for phishing etc.